Solving the digital divide for rural communities is no easy task

 The FCC distributes roughly $8 billion a year in subsidies as part of its Universal Service Fund to help offset the cost of deploying broadband in rural America.

-Traditionally, much of this money has gone to existing phone companies to upgrade their existing copper lines for broadband.
-But as part of its effort to modernize its universal service programs, the FCC conducted its first ever reverse auction to allocate funds in a technology agnostic way.
+Traditionally, much of this money has gone to phone companies to upgrade their existing copper lines for broadband.
+But as part of its effort to modernize its universal service programs, the FCC conducted its first-ever reverse auction to allocate funds in a technology-agnostic way.
 While the reverse auction accounted for only a small fraction of the total funds available -- just $1.5 billion -- many considered it a step in the right direction in terms of matching government funds with broadband providers who would actually deliver service.
 Pai noted it saved the agency $500 million.

 "We are trying to make sure these dollars, which are scarce, are stretched as far as possible," Pai said.